Home > Tours > Europe Tours > Greece Tours > Greek Island Wanderer

 Making our way back to our hotel, we'll have the evening free to further explore this great city and our tour leader can make recommendations for eating out tonight.

 For those wishing to see more of Athens, it's well worth visiting the highly acclaimed Acropolis Museum to see the layers of history painstakingly excavated right beneath your feet.
 It's now possible to see the ruins of the ancient Athenian neighbourhood that stood on this very site millennium ago.
 The museum closes at 5pm on a Monday, we recommend pre-booking a ticket online to avoid a long queue.
 As there's not much time today, you might consider going on day 1 before our tour starts.
-Stay: Hotel Evripides (Comfortable) (B)
+Stay: Hotel Evripides (or similar) (Comfortable) (B)

 This morning, we'll drive from our hotel to Piraeus Harbour where we'll board the ferry to Syros (which departs at around 7.30am and takes just under four hours).
 We'll have reserved seating on the ferry but you're also free to take in the sea air and views from the deck.
 We'll disembark at Ermoupouli Harbour and drive to our hotel in Galissas.
 Syros is the capital of the Cyclades and covers an area of about 56 square kilometres.